launchdarkly/gogitix/README.md

 ## Configuration

 The config file must be a YAML file with a syntax similar that used by CircleCI.
 The config file is passed through the golang text template processor.
-By default, it will run a file that looks like:
+If you don't specify a config file and there is a `.gogitix.yml` file in your git root directory, tha file will be used.
+If no config file is provided, it will run a file that looks like:

 ```
 - parallel: